mutagen-io/mutagen/BUILDING.md

     go run scripts/build.go

-To build for your local platform and an assortment of common test platforms (including macOS without CGO support), do:
+To build for your local platform and an assortment of common test platforms (including macOS, potentially without CGO support), do:

     go run scripts/build.go --mode=testing